jgm/gitit/README.markdown

 - `staticDir` is the (relative) path of a directory in which static content (javascript, CSS, images) is stored.
 If it does not exist, gitit will create it on startup.

+- `pluginModules` is a list (possibly empty) of plugin modules to load.

 - `tableOfContents` is either `False` or `True`.
 If it is `True`, a table of contents (derived from the page's headers) will appear on each page.